-I’ve been able to use my Sony A7rIII camera underwater in the Galapagos, Madagascar and Tanzania since September.
+I’ve been able to use my Sony A7rIII camera underwater in Australia, Galapagos, Madagascar and Tanzania so far.
 I’ve got opinions.
 And a blog.
 So here we are.

 The camera works as a system with my Nauticam NA-A7RIII housing, so I’ll add notes on all the various components.